Please find below the answers to some of the questions I get asked by my clients and prospects.

 How does the bid writing process work?

 I have a detailed bid writing process handout which you can request.
+Here is a simple overview:

 Before we start, I’ll ask you to complete a form which collects all your basic company information.
 I’ll also ask for a copy of past bids (preferably winning ones) and other marketing collateral, for example, brochures, flyers, internal documents.
 I’ll also have a look at your website.
 I’ll also ask for copies of your policies and procedures.